PPL Examination Flight Tips

 with Katherine Moloney

 Katherine Moloney is a PPL (H) and PPL (A) pilot, Director at Transair Flight Equipment, and Aviation Ambassador for the UK Department for Transport.
-She describes her experience here and details her best advice for anyone undertaking a PPL examination flight.
+She describes her PPL Examination Flight experience here and details her best advice for anyone undertaking the exam.

 The flight test is your opportunity to showcase to your examiner - and yourself - what you have learntand how far you have come.
 Look forward to it and savour the moment.